Backstage drama at Jan. 6 rally for Trump draws interest of House committee

 Fancelli has also appeared before the committee, according to a person familiar with her cooperation.
 She did not respond to a request for comment.

 Alex Jones spoke to the committee one month ago.
 “They kept asking me, ‘Who was your White House connection?’ ” Jones said on his Jan.
-25 show, referring to the committee’s questions during his deposition, where he said he plead the Fifth Amendment “almost 100 times.”
+25 show, referring to the committee’s questions during his deposition, where he said he pleaded the Fifth Amendment “almost 100 times.”

 “I knew that Caroline Wren was a big fundraiser.
 Headed up one of Trump’s PACs … So yes, that was my contact for the 5th and the 6th, was Caroline Wren,” Jones added.